 CEOS Three-Year Work Plan Status Update and Priorities for 2015

-Marie-Josée Bourassa presented a summary of the status of the CEOS Work Plan 2015-2017, as well as the plan for the 2016 - 2018 update, noting that the objective is to complete the process in time for SIT-31.
+Marie-Josée Bourassa presented a summary of the status of the CEOS Work Plan 2015-2017, as well as the plan for the 2016 - 2018 update, noting that the objective is to complete the process at the end of February 2016 prior to SIT-31.

 Marie-Josée noted that the CEO/DCEO team will reflected the outcomes of the SIT Workshop in the CEOS deliverables tracker.